Rob0tWizard/service-app/README.md

-Implementing a small but functional backend using Django REST Framework (DRF) + Celery and optimise ORM + Docker/Docker-compose
+Implementing a small but functional backend using Django REST Framework (DRF) + Celery and optimise ORM + Docker\Docker-compose